pandas-dev/pandas/doc/source/contributing.rst

     isort pandas/io/pytables.py

 to automatically format imports correctly.
+This will modify your local copy of the files.

-(Note pass the `--recursive` flag to sort all files in a directory)
+The `--recursive` flag can be passed to sort all files in a directory.

+You can then verify the changes look ok then git :ref:`commit <contributing.commit-code>` and :ref:`push <contributing.push-code>`.

 Backwards Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~